-This one may also seem obvious, but we have seen many investors who invest in quality companies and still underperform because they consistently overpay for those investments.
-We estimate the free cash flow of every company before dividends and other distributions, and after tax and interest and adding back any discretionary capital expenditure which is not needed to maintain the business.
-Otherwise we would penalise the companies in which we invest for growing.
+Again this one may seem obvious but we have seen many investors who invest in quality companies, yet still underperform because they consistently overpay for those investments.
+We estimate the free cash flow of every company after tax and interest, but before dividends and other distributions, and after adding back any discretionary capital expenditure which is not needed to maintain the business.
+Otherwise we would penalise companies which invest in order to grow.